andreasbm/lit-translate/README.md

 ## ➤ 6.
 Use the `translate` directive with `lit-html`

-If you are using `lit-html` or `lit-element` you might want to use the `translate` directive.
-This directive makes sure to automatically update all of the translated parts when the `use` function is called with a new language and the global `langChanged` event is dispatched.
-Note that values have to be returned from callbacks to refresh the translated values.
+If you are using [lit](https://www.npmjs.com/package/lit) you might want to use the `translate` directive.
+This directive makes sure to automatically update all the translated parts when the `use` function is called with a new language and the global `langChanged` event is dispatched.
 If your strings contain HTML you can use the `translateUnsafeHTML` directive.
+The example below is based on the strings defined in [step 1](#-1-define-the-translations) and registered in [step 2](#-2-register-the-translate-config).

 ```js
 import { translate, translateUnsafeHTML } from "lit-translate";